Digital Marketing Interview Questions

 - What are some content tools you use?

-- What are some content manage systems you have experience with? (e.g. WordPress, Joomla, Drupal)
+- What are some content management systems you have experience with? (e.g. WordPress, Joomla, Drupal)

 - How do you track and measure content marketing ROI?